imol-community/imol-community.github.io/participate.md

 <div style="font-size: 14pt; margin-bottom: 10pt">

-The  application will be reviewed by the IMOL Board.
+The application will be reviewed by the IMOL Board (monthly review).
 The community is very open, with few criteria for inclusion:
 <ol type="a" style="margin-top: 10pt">
 <li>manifestation of interest in the IMOL field;</li>
 <li>research in topics potentially relevant for IMOL, such as autonomous or developmental robotics, machine learning, psychology or neuroscience of learning, AI ethics, etc.</li>